 U.S. conducts strike on al Shabaab, Somalia says training base destroyed

-The Pentagon said it had carried out an air strike on al Shabaab in Somalia on Sunday, and Somalia said its special forces had joined in the attack to destroy one of the jihadist insurgent group's main training and command posts.
-The office of President Mohamed Abdullahi said the base was located on Sakow, in the Middle Juba region in southern Somalia.
+The United States carried out an air strike on al Shabaab militants in Somalia on Sunday, and Somalia said its special forces had joined in the attack to destroy one of the group's main training and command posts.
+The Pentagon estimated that the strike, in response to attacks in Somalia by al Qaeda-linked al Shabaab, killed eight militants.

 Start the conversation, or Read more at Reuters.